Syllabus - Services Marketing, Summer 2014

 Please review the following information at this link.
 It contains important material pertaining to your rights and responsibilities in this class.
 Because these statements are updated as federal, state, university, and accreditation standards change, you should review the information each semester.

-This course consists of reading assignments, discussion postings, quizzes and exams, which are presented to you in Modules and are due weekly.
-All Modules are available in the Content Browser.
+This course consists of reading assignments, discussion postings, hands-on written assignments, quizzes and exams, which are presented to you in Modules in the Content Browser.

-Note: CourseDen undergoes scheduled maintenance every other Friday starting at 10:00pm; see "Technical Problems" section of syllabus for more info.
+Note: CourseDen undergoes scheduled maintenance every other Friday starting at 10:00pm; see "Scheduled CourseDen Maintenance" section of syllabus for more info.

 Your original discussion posts will be graded according to accuracy (regarding the topic specified), spelling and grammar, and level of effort.
 You should elaborate, clarify, elucidate, and explain!
 The more effort you put into your posts, the higher your grade will be.

-In general, you can expect discussion grades to be posted within one week after their due dates.
+In general, you can expect assignment and discussion grades to be posted within one week after their due dates.

 A note about quizzes: You may notice that you will not be able to review your quizzes after you have completed them.
-This is to make it a little harder for the dishonest students (however few there are) to easily print them out and share them.
 However, if you would like to review a quiz, we can arrange (ahead of time) a date/time for you to do so in the Marketing Department.

 You ARE ALLOWED to complete any material (exams, quizzes, assignments, case analyses, discussions) EARLY if you desire to do so.
 However, please be aware that assignments and discussions will not be graded until after their due dates.

 You are expected to WORK ALONE.
-Working on assignments, cases, quizzes, exams, etc. with a classmate or anyone else IS CHEATING."Fail with honor rather than succeed by fraud."
+Working on assignments, cases, quizzes, exams, etc. with a classmate or anyone else or on the Internet IS CHEATING.

 Three exams (40-50 multiple choice questions) will be required throughout the semester (see course schedule for dates).
 You are allowed only one attempt and 75 minutes for each exam.
 Exams will be available all semester long, up until their respective due dates at 10:00pm.